IntensiveCoLearning/trustless-agents/luffythink.md

 重要笔记：**Tiered Trust Models 💡**

-One of ERC-8004's most sophisticated features is its tiered security architecture, where trust mechanisms scale with the value at risk.
+One of ERC-8004’s most sophisticated features is its tiered security architecture, where trust mechanisms scale with the value at risk.
 This addresses the fundamental insight that ordering pizza requires different security guarantees than medical diagnosis.

 !\[\]([https://www.quillaudits.com/\_next/image?url=https%3A%2F%2Fambitious-kindness-505c138052.media.strapiapp.com%2FBlank\_1\_17ecc28b4a.webp&w=1920&q=75](https://www.quillaudits.com/_next/image?url=https%3A%2F%2Fambitious-kindness-505c138052.media.strapiapp.com%2FBlank_1_17ecc28b4a.webp&w=1920&q=75))

-ERC-8004 marks a transformative step toward realizing the Agentic Economy, seamlessly blending blockchain's trustless infrastructure with AI's autonomous potential.
+ERC-8004 marks a transformative step toward realizing the Agentic Economy, seamlessly blending blockchain’s trustless infrastructure with AI’s autonomous potential.

 -   By introducing lightweight, scalable registries for identity, reputation, and validation, it addresses critical trust gaps in cross-organizational agent interactions and promises to unlock a trillion-dollar market.

 -   Yet, for this future to be sustainable, the underlying smart contracts powering ERC-8004 must remain free from vulnerabilities.
 That’s where Smart Contract Audits play a pivotal role, ensuring every layer of this innovation is secure, reliable, and ready to support truly autonomous economic collaboration.⚠️
 <!-- DAILY_CHECKIN_2025-10-25_END -->

 # 2025-10-24
 <!-- DAILY_CHECKIN_2025-10-24_START -->

 学习主题：[https://www.x402.org/x402-whitepaper.pdf](https://www.x402.org/x402-whitepaper.pdf)